RitChan/CS-Innovation-Project-1/README.md

 ### 3 Improve Performance

 For the first project we implement, the time complexity is too large when n is large.
 We will try to optimize our algorithm to shorten the time in the situation that n is large.
-And we will also try to simplify the table storage to reduce the storage space.
+And we will also try to simplify the encoding and decoding tables to reduce the storage space.

 ---
 ## Reference